rcompos/kubespray-and-pray/README.md

 Deploy Kubernetes clusters on virtual machines or baremetal (i.e. physical servers) using Kubespray and Ansible.
 Default storage class provided by GlusterFS hyper-converged storage.
 Whether you're in your datacenter or on your laptop, you can build Kubernetes clusters for evaluation, development or production.
 All you need to bring to the table is a few machines to run the cluster.

-__Kubernetes Node Operating Systems Supported:__  Ubuntu 16.04 Xenial  (CentOS 7 soon)
+__Kubernetes Node Operating Systems Supported:__

-The tool used to do the heavy lifting is Kubespray which is built on Ansible.
-Kubespray automates the cluster deployments and provides for flexibility in configuration.
+* Ubuntu 16.04 Xenial
+* CentOS 7

 This project provides a very simple deployment process for Kubernetes in the datacenter, on-premise, local vm's, etc.  System setup, disk prep, easy rbac and default storage all provided.
+Kubespray, which is built on Ansible, automates cluster deployments and provides for flexibility in configuration.

 The Kubernetes cluster configs include the following component defaults:
 Container engine: _docker_
-Container network interface: _calico_
+Container network interface: _calico_  or _flannel_
-Storage driver: _overlay2_
+Storage driver: _overlay2_  or _overlay_

 Estimated time to complete: 1 hr